 Building This Site with Next.js

-A look at the tech stack, design decisions, and architecture behind this portfolio site.
+A look at the tech stack, design decisions, and architecture behind this site.

 Why Next.js?